-A few weeks after the physical examination, you will receive your personal results together with a short explanation.
-These results will contain the levels for a number of important risk factors for cardiovascular disease, such as your blood pressure, blood sugar level, and cholesterol.
-Below you can read about the specific results you can expect to receive.
-We will also send these results to your general practitioner (GP).
+A few weeks after the physical examination you will receive your personal results together with a short explanation.
+These results contain the levels for a number of important risk factors for cardiovascular disease, such as your blood pressure, blood sugar level, and cholesterol.
+Below you can read about the specific results you can expect.
+We also send these results to your general practitioner (GP).
 If you don’t want your GP to receive this information, you unfortunately won’t be able to take part in the study.

-Personal results that will be sent to your home address:
+Personal results that are sent to your e-mail address:

 The glucose level in the blood reflects the blood sugar level.
 The body uses glucose as fuel.
 If the glucose level is raised, there is a greater risk of diabetes.